Treating the Inflammation of Asthma

 Systemic corticosteroids are used to treat severe asthma episodes.
 They are medicines in pill or liquid form that are swallowed (oral), or liquids that are given through a vein (intravenous).
 These medications are used with other medications to either control sudden and severe asthma attacks, or to treat long-term, hard-to-control asthma.

-- Methylprednisolone (Medrol®, Solu-Medrol®, Depo-medrol®)
+- Methylprednisolone (Medrol®, Solu-Medrol®, Depo-medrol®).

-- Prednisone (Deltasone®)
+- Prednisone (Deltasone®).

-- Prednisolone (Prelone®, Pediapred®, Orapred®)
+- Prednisolone (Prelone®, Pediapred®, Orapred®).

 Mast cell stabilizers

-It is important to remember that asthma is a chronic (meaning present all the time) inflammation of the airways in the lungs.
+It’s important to remember that asthma is a chronic (meaning present all the time) inflammation of the airways in the lungs.
 Daily treatment with the medication your doctor has prescribed for you will lead to better asthma control and, in the long term, healthier lungs.